ISO 14001:2015 Clause 9 Performance evaluation

 - results of internal and external audits.

 Internal audits have always been a key element of ISO 14001 in helping to assess the effectiveness of the environmental management system.
 An audit program needs to be established to ensure that all processes are audited at the required frequency, the focus is on those most critical to the business.
 To ensure that internal audits are consistent and thorough, a clear objective and scope should be defined for each audit.
 This will also assist with auditor selection to ensure objectivity and impartiality.
 To get the best results, auditors should have a working knowledge of what is to be audited, but management must act on audit results.
-This is often limited to corrective action relating to any nonconformities that are found, but there also needs to be consideration of underlying causes and more extensive actions to mitigate or eliminate risk.
-Follow up activities should be performed to ensure that the action taken as a result of an audit is effective.
+This is often limited to corrective action relating to any nonconformities that are found, but there is also needs to be consideration of underlying causes and more extensive actions to mitigate or eliminate risk.
+Follow-up activities should be performed to ensure that the action taken as a result of an audit is effective.

 EMS Audit can be defined as “ A systematic and documented verification process of objectively obtaining and evaluating evidence to determine whether an organization’s environmental management system conforms to the system audit criteria environmental management set by the organization, and for communication of the results of this process to management.”
 Once your organization has established its EMS, verifying the implementation of the system will be critical.
 To identify and resolve EMS deficiencies you must actively seek them out.
 In a small organization, audits are particularly relevant since managers are often so close to the work that they may not see problems or bad habits that have developed.
 Periodic EMS audits will establish whether or not all of the requirements of the EMS are being carried out in a specified manner.